CS-433/ml-project-2-roc-stars/README.md

 The datasets provided by the laboratory
 The tuning and predictions are made using `final_data.csv`, which is split into `X_train`, `y_train`, `X_test` and `y_test` in each `.py` file where it is necessary.

-The dataset contains confidential information and cannot be shared.
-The `final_data.csv` file is provided.

 ## How to run the code
 1. Download `EMemory_data.csv` from this [site](https://filesender.switch.ch/filesender2/?s=download&token=59c86fac-3ab3-46c7-9c44-7a6b2a3d6f3c) and store it in a folder called `data`.